Carrie Lam: Democratic reform

 In November 2020, Lam said that when she first became Chief Executive, she "fantasised" about implementing democratic reform in Hong Kong, "but the bubbles burst quickly."
 Also, she claimed that democratic reform would only further divide society.
 In addition, Lam said that universal suffrage would not be implemented until Hong Kong's constitutional order and political system are "restored."
 In March 2021, Lam said that she was "quite certain" that Hong Kong could still move towards universal suffrage.

 In April 2021, Lam accused Emily Lau of "not understanding democracy."

 In September 2021, when speaking of Hong Kong's reforms to allow only "patriots" to serve in elections, Lam said that "In a way, it's a democratic system that suits Hong Kong better, because there are still elections."

 In November 2021, Lam said it was "wrong" to think that Beijing "owes" universal suffrage to Hong Kong.
-She has also criticized the West's "so-called democracy", and stated that "We cannot copy and paste the so-called democratic system or rules of the Western countries."
+She has also criticised the West's "so-called democracy", and stated that "We cannot copy and paste the so-called democratic system or rules of the Western countries."